netmanthan/ShoperPrimeHO/attributions.md

-## ERPNext includes these public works
+## ShoperPrime HO includes these public works

 For NETMANTHAN, please see attributions.md at https://github.com/netmanthan/ShoperPrimeHO/